NoNotNotes/Yuubi/content/CMPA/MS1-Handout.md

 >- One medium **avocado** contains approximately 1097 mg of potassium.
 >- One medium **banana** contains approximately 451 mg of potassium.

-## Hypokalemia
+### Hypokalemia
-* *Causes:*
+1. **Etiology**:
 	* K+ wasting diuretics (Furosemide \[Lasix\], Ethacrynic acid \[Edecrin\], Hydrochlorothiazide \[HydroDIURIL\])
 	* Severe vomiting & diarrhea, prolonged suctioning
 	* Large doses of corticosteroids
 	* IV administration of insulin & glucose
 	* Prolonged administration of nonelectrolyte parenteral fluids
 	* Severe dieting or starvation
-* *Signs and symptoms:*
+2. **Manifestations**:
 	* Fatigue
 	* Weakness
 	* Anorexia
-  * N\&V
+	* N&V
 	* Cardiac dysrhythmias
 	* Muscle weakness, paresthesia
-  * Severe: hypotension, flaccid paralysis, DEATH from cardiac arrest/ respiratory arrest
+	* Severe: hypotension, flaccid paralysis, DEATH from cardiac arrest/respiratory arrest
-* *ECG changes*
+3. **ECG Changes**
 	* ST-segment depression
 	* Flat or inverted T wave
-  * Increased U wave –\!
+	* **Increased U wave** (distinct— remember "*hypukalemia*")
-* *Treatment:*
+4. **Treatment**:
 	* Elimination of the cause
 	* Substitute K-wasting with K-Sparing diuretics (Spironolactone \[Aldactone\])
 	* Increased oral intake of K-rich foods/K supplements (mild cases)
-  * KCL (severe cases)
+	* KCl (severe cases)

-## Hyperkalemia
+### Hyperkalemia

-* *Causes:*
+1. ​**Causes**:
 	* Renal failure – never hypokalemia\!
-  * Severe burns (during first 24-48 hours àthe damaged cells releases potassium)
+	* Severe burns (during the first 24-48 hours, the damaged cells releases potassium)
 	* Administration of K-sparing diuretics
 	* Overuse of K supplements, salt substitutes (which contain K instead of Na), potassium rich foods
 	* Crushing injuries
 	* Addison’s disease
 	* Rapid administration of parenteral K salts
-* *Signs and symptoms:*
+2. **Manifestations**:
 	* Diarrhea
 	* Nausea
 	* Muscle weakness
 	* Paresthesia
 	* Cardiac dysrhythmias
 		* Peak T waves – Most telling sign\!
 		* Prolonged PR intervals
 		* Flat or absent P wave
 		* Wide QRS complex
-  * *Management:*
+3. **Management**:
     * Treatment: depends on the cause
     * Decrease K-rich food intake, d/c oral potassium replacement until laboratory values are normal (mild cases)
     * Administration of cation-exchange resin like sodium polystyrene sulfonate (kayexalate—given ORAL or ENEMA) or combination of IV regular insulin & glucose (severe cases)
     * Peritoneal dialysis/hemodialysis
-* *Nursing management:*
+4. **Nursing Management**:
 	* Assess clients for conditions with potential to cause potassium imbalances
 	* Identify signs and symptoms
 	* Monitor laboratory findings
 	* Administer medications
 		* KCl – diluted in an IV solution & administered at a rate below 10 mEq/hr
 ## Calcium
 **Calcium** (Ca<sup>+</sup>, 9 – 10.5 mg/dL) is important for **bone strength and density**, activation of enzymes or reactions, **skeletal/cardiac muscle contraction**, nerve impulse transmission, and blood clotting.
 It exists in two forms when in the serum: **bound** and **unbound** calcium.
 Those bound are unable to exert their effects, as their are attached to proteins (albumin).

 The **parathyroid glands** are major contributors in regulating calcium through the hormones **PTH** (mobilizes calcium, promoting demineralization of the bone) and **Thyrocalcitonin** (increases deposition of calcium into bone, inhibits calcium resorption).
 Additionally, **Vitamin D** aids in gastrointestinal absorption of calcium.
-## Hypocalcemia
+### Hypocalcemia
-* *Causes:*
+1. **Etiology**:
-  * D deficiency
+	* Vitamin D deficiency
 	* Hypoparathyroidism
 	* Acute pancreatitis
 	* Corticosteroids
 	* Rapid administration of multiple units of blood that contain an anticalcium additive blood that contain an anticalcium additive
-  * Intestinal malabsorption \--
+	* Intestinal malabsorption
 	* Accidental removal of parathyroid glands
-* *Signs and symptoms*
+2. **Manifestations**:
 	* Tingling sensations (extremities, around the mouth)
 	* Muscle and abdominal cramps
-  * Carpopedal spasms (+Trousseau’s sign)
+	* Carpopedal spasms (Positive Trousseau’s sign)
 	* Mental changes
-  * \+ Chvostek’s sign (spasm of facial muscle)
+	* Positive Chvostek’s sign (spasm of facial muscle)
 	* Laryngeal spasms
 	* Tetany (muscle twitching)
 	* Seizures
 	* Bleeding
 	* Cardiac dysrhythmias
-* *Treatment:*
+3. **Management**:
 	* Administration of oral Calcium & vitamin D (mild cases)
 	* IV administration of Ca++ salts (calcium gluconate) – severe cases
-## Hypercalcemia
+4. **Nursing Management**:
+	* Closely monitor for neurologic manifestations (tetany, seizures, spasms)
-* *Associated with*
+	* Seizure precautions
+	* Provide bed rest for comfort, avoid falls
+	* Cardiac dysrhythmias & airway obstructions
+	* Check for signs of bruising or bleeding
+### Hypercalcemia
+1. **Etiology**:
 	* Parathyroid gland tumors
 	* Multiple fractures
 	* Paget’s disease
 	* Hyperparathyroidism
 	* Excessive doses of vitamin D
 	* Prolonged immobilization
 	* Certain malignant diseases (multiple myeloma, acute leukemia, lymphomas)
-* *Signs and symptoms:*
+2. **Manifestations**:
 	* Deep bone pain
 	* Constipation, anorexia, N\&V
 	* Polyuria, Thirst
 	* Pathologic fractures
 	* Mental changes (decreased memory and attention span)
-  * Kidney stones (calciuriaàpresence of calcium in urine, precipitates kidney stone)
+	* Kidney stones (calciuria = presence of calcium in urine, precipitates kidney stone)
-* *Management:*
+3. **Management**:
 	* Determining & correcting the cause
 	* Increase fluid intake and limit calcium consumption (mild cases)
 	* 45% or 0.9% NaCl (acute cases) and diuretics: furosemide (Lasix); oral phosphates; calcitonin (Cibacalcin)
 	* Corticosteroids or plicamycin (Mithracin)– used for malignant diseases that do not respondto other forms of therapy
-* *Nursing management*for **Hypocalcemia**:
-* Closely monitor for neurologic manifestations (tetany, seizures, spasms)
-  * Seizure precautions
-  * Provide bed rest for comfort, avoid falls
-* Cardiac dysrhythmias & airway obstructions
-* Check for signs of bruising or bleeding
-* *Nursing Management*for **Hypercalcemia:**
+4. **Nursing Management**:
 	* Encourage increased fluid intake
 	* Collaborates with dietitians to limits food sources of Ca++
 	* Ambulation as tolerated\!
 	* Provide assistance; avoid falls

-* **Heath Teaching for Calcium Imbalances**
+>[!INFO] Heath Teaching for Calcium Imbalances
-  * Follow the physician’s recommendations regarding the addition or restriction of Ca++ to the diet
+>* Follow the physician’s recommendations regarding the addition or restriction of Ca++ to the diet
-    * Milk and dairy products, turnips, mustard greens, collards, kale, broccoli, canned fish with bones, Calcium-fortified orange juice
+>* Milk and dairy products, turnips, mustard greens, collards, kale, broccoli, canned fish with bones, Calcium-fortified orange juice
-  * Lactose-free milk and nonprescription lactase enzymes are available for lactose-intolerant clients.
+>* Lactose-free milk and nonprescription lactase enzymes are available for lactose-intolerant clients.
-  * Take prescribed or physician-recommended drugs as directed; do not exceed or omit a dose
+>* Take prescribed or physician-recommended drugs as directed; do not exceed or omit a dose
 ## Phosphorus
 **Phosphorus** (3 – 4.5 mg/dL) is the major anion in ICF.
 Most of it (80%) is stored in the bones.
 It plays a role in activating B-complex vitamins, in ATP, in acid-base balance, and calcium homeostasis (it has a balanced reciprocal relationship with calcium).